Skip to Main Content

 Hazing Policy

 No organization at La Roche University shall conduct or condone hazing activities.
-It is illegal and against college policy to force or coerce a student to participate in an activity or organization at La Roche University.
+It is illegal and against college policy to force or coerce a student to participate in an activity or organization at La Roche.
 Consent is not a defense of hazing.
-This policy applies to on and off campus activities sponsored by organizations.
+This policy applies to on- and off-campus activities sponsored by organizations.

-In addition it is illegal to endure brutality of a physical, mental, or sexual nature or endure an activity that creates a reasonable likelihood of bodily injury.
-This would include any actions which are demeaning to women or men including date rape, gang rape, verbal, or sexual harassment.
+Additionally it is illegal to endure brutality of a physical, mental or sexual nature or endure an activity that creates a reasonable likelihood of bodily injury.
+This would include any actions which are demeaning to women or men including date rape, gang rape, and verbal or sexual harassment.

 This hazing policy has been updated in context of Pennsylvania's Timothy J. Piazza Anti-Hazing law (Senate Bill 1090) in 2019.

-La Roche University will investigate all allegations promptly and in accordance with defined internal procedures.
+La Roche will investigate all allegations promptly and in accordance with defined internal procedures.

 The University will publicly post a report of all reported hazing violations for the past five years.
 The report will include the organization(s) involved, the date of the violation, description of the violation and La Roche's investigation of the violation.